djeada/Databases-Notes/notes/05_database_storage_and_indexing/03_primary_key_vs_secondary_key.md

-## Primary keys and secondary keys
+## Primary keys and Secondary keys

-Primary keys and secondary keys are two types of keys used in relational databases to uniquely identify records and establish relationships between tables.
-This note focuses on the differences, characteristics, and use cases of primary keys and secondary keys.
+Primary and secondary keys are essential components of relational databases used to establish data integrity, uniquely identify records, and set up relationships among tables.

 ## Characteristics

-A. Primary Key
+### Primary Key

-1. A primary key is a column or a set of columns that uniquely identify each row in a table.
+1. A primary key is a column or a set of columns that serve as a unique identifier for rows within a table.
-2. Primary keys enforce uniqueness constraints and ensure that there are no duplicate records in the table.
+2. Uniqueness constraints enforced by primary keys prevent the occurrence of duplicate rows in the table.
-3. A table can have only one primary key.
+3. Only one primary key is permitted per table, ensuring a unique point of reference.
-4. Primary keys cannot contain NULL values.
+4. Primary keys cannot contain NULL values, guaranteeing a definite value for each row's key.
-5. Primary keys are often used as a reference in foreign key relationships between tables.
+5. Often, primary keys are utilized in defining foreign key relationships between tables, thereby preserving the relational aspect of databases.

-B. Secondary Key
+### Secondary Key

-1. A secondary key is a column or a set of columns that can uniquely identify rows in a table but is not the primary key.
+1. A secondary key, also referred to as an alternate key or a unique key, is a column or a set of columns that can uniquely identify records within a table but is not selected as the primary key.
-2. Secondary keys are also known as alternative keys or unique keys.
-3. A table can have multiple secondary keys.
-4. Secondary keys also enforce uniqueness constraints but can contain NULL values (unless specified as unique).
+2. Like primary keys, secondary keys enforce uniqueness constraints but they can contain NULL values, given they are not explicitly specified as unique.
+3. Unlike primary keys, a table can be designed to have multiple secondary keys.
-5. Secondary keys are often used for indexing and querying purposes to improve performance.
+4. Secondary keys are used primarily for querying and indexing purposes to enhance performance and data accessibility.

 ## Examples

-I. Users Table
+### Users Table

 | user_id | first_name | last_name | email                 | phone_number   |
 |---------|------------|-----------|-----------------------|----------------|